wafflespeanut/biographer/README.md

 ### Installation

-- Clone the repo
+- Clone the repo.
 - It'd be best if you have `python` in your path variable.
-You can just `cd` into the repo and execute `python Diary.py`
+You can just `cd` into the repo and execute `python Diary.py`.
-- If you're really interested in using the Rust library (which is gonna be useful only if you have an appreciable amount of stories already), then download the Nightly version Rust along with cargo, `cd` into the folder and run `cargo build --release` and you're done.
+- If you're really interested in using the Rust library for searching (which is gonna be useful only if you have an appreciable amount of stories already), then download the [nightly version of Rust](http://www.rust-lang.org/install.html) (v1.3.0), `cd` into the folder and run `cargo build --release` and make sure that you're compiling from & for the right architecture (i.e., 32-bit Rust for 32-bit Python)